 - Communication difficulty or personality changes, such as becoming withdrawn or requiring much more attention than usual.

 If you are experiencing a few of these symptoms, chances are that your level of stress is high.
-If left untreated, stress can lead to permanent feelings of helplessness and ineffectiveness.

 Tips for Managing Stress